Go Back

 Once the drop scone pieces begin to form bubbles on the surface and to firm up, turn them over.

-For ease of turning, I will usually use a folk in one hand to poke the scone on the edge to hold it in place and a tablespoon in my other hand.
+For ease of turning, I will usually use a fork in one hand to poke the scone on the edge to hold it in place and a tablespoon in my other hand.
 I will then place the tablespoon under the scone.
-With the folk holding the scone in place, I will use the spoon to turn over the scone as shown in the picture.
+With the fork holding the scone in place, I will use the spoon to turn over the scone as shown in the picture.
 This way, each drop scone holds together nicely and is less messy.

 • Step Five:

-Turn them again and give them another 30 or so seconds to fry on that side incase of any raw butter that might have strayed onto that side during the turning of the drop scones.
+Turn them again and give them another 30 or so seconds to fry on that side incase of any raw butter that might have strayed on that side during the turning of the drop scones.

 Your Drop Scones are now ready!